ReallyLiri/googlogs-vscode/README.md

 ## Search Options

-Currently, we only search for `resource.type="k8s_container"`.
-Other options are alo affiliated with GKE.
+Currently, we focus of search for `resource.type="k8s_container"`.
+Other options are also affiliated with GKE.

 `Project` is mandatory.